0xEE00/app/README.md

-# Adriatic Localization
+# Localization for Slovenia, Croatia and Serbia

-Adriatic localization is fully compliant with local laws and regulations for Slovenia, Croatia and Serbia and includes:
+Localization for Slovenia, Croatia and Serbia is fully compliant with local laws and regulations for Slovenia, Croatia and Serbia and includes:

-- Translation of Business Central into local languages.
+- Translation of Business Central into slovenian, croatian and serbian languages.

 - Compliance with local laws and regulations.